ctxswitch/stork/README.md

 * ```layout``` - Disk layout containing partition and volume group information.
 You can supply a string or a block value.
 If a string is supplied stork will attempt to find the id matching a previously defined layout.
 * ```template``` - The kickstart template to use when generating the autoinstallation instructions
-* ```chef``` - Chef server information.
-You can supply a string or a block value.
-If a string is supplied stork will attempt to find the id matching a previously defined chef server.
 * ```pxemac``` - The mac address of the PXE enabled interface.
 Used to create the boot configuration files.
 * ```pre_snippet``` - Scripts that will be run in the **pre** section before the install begins.
 Snippets are accessed by the basename of the file they are stored in.
 * ```post_snippet``` - Scripts that will be run in the **post** section afer the install has successfully completed.
 Snippets are accessed by the basename of the file they are stored in.